 fixing problems would put them out of business.

 The aid industry is a sprawling subject, full of interlocking interests and hidden motives.
 In the menu at the top, “Karma Colonialism” links to two pages that explain why we’ve coined that term.
 From “How it works” you can read how everything from thinly-disguised bribes to mind-games make karma colonialism possible.

 These stories show the abstract concepts in action.
 We welcome tips for other stories.

-Left: Garbage in… UNESCO takes garbage data, runs it through a fancy formula, and claims to show a picture of education around the globe.
+Left: The UN Global Goals: What’s missing?
+The UN has 17 development goals with 169 targets.
+But a lot is missing.
+For starters: anything that would cut into corporate profits.
+Right: Garbage in… UNESCO takes garbage data, runs it through a fancy formula, and claims to show a picture of education around the globe.
 This merely disguises the fact that UNESCO really has no idea where things stand.
-Right: High-level hypocrisy.
-Coca-Cola pushes a harmful product on vulnerable children.
-How can Warren Buffett be a trustee for the world’s biggest health foundation, and also Coke’s biggest investor?

 Left: Book dumping.
 The U.S. Navy gives books to schoolchildren in Nigeria.
 It seems nice.
 But (brace yourself, this isn’t pretty) they’re handing out leftover Florida test preparation manuals.
 Right: Do African perspectives matter?
 The Global Partnership for Education shapes education policy in 70 countries, mostly in Africa and Asia.
 Its CEO, chair, and 7-member evaluation team are from the USA, Australia, and Europe.

 Left: Snake oil.
 Many Western NGOs will say pretty much anything to get your donation.
 We examine Save the Children’s claim that an extra year of school will bring great wage increases.
 It’s snake oil.
 But it brings in donations.
 Right: Chocolate hands.
 You can buy chocolate hands at shops in Antwerp.
 So what?
 Well, one of the colonial era’s great atrocities involves Belgians chopping off the hands of Africans.